Lis Møller: Career

 Møller's radio and television broadcasting career saw her focus on women's and youth, particularly social issues from those groups she worked with for organisations she was a part of.
 She authored Mennesker på skærmen in 1978.
 Møller was considered by her own party to be "troublesome" because of her focus on finding solutions to issues in society and was a rapporteur of social policy for several years, some of which were revoked.
 This included her stance on free abortions which she opposed on the grounds of pressure from fathers and instead campaigned for contraception and adoption.
 Møller believed young women should stay at home as much as possible when their children were young but that single mothers should put their children up for adoption.
-She was a feverent opponent of crèche and was an supporter of part-time kindergartens and part-time work.
+She was a feverent opponent of crèche and was a supporter of part-time kindergartens and part-time work.
 In 1979, Møller made the proposal that her housing fund be merged with the foundation established in Countess Danner's House.
 She contacted the Justice Minister and the foundation's board without notifying the house's occupants, who distanced themselves from her.